4 Statistical methods for replication assessment

 plot.Qrep(Qres)

-4.9.4.1 Q Statistics for an extension
+4.9.4.1 Q Statistic for an extension study

-Hedges & Schauer (2019c) provide different strategies to choose \(\lambda_0\).
-They found that under some assumptions, \(\lambda = (k - 1) \frac{\tau^2}{\tilde{v}}\)
+Hedges & Schauer (2019c) provide different strategies for choosing \(\lambda_0\).
+They found that (under some mild assumptions), \(\lambda = (R - 1) \frac{\tau^2}{\tilde{v}}\) seems to be a suitable choice.

-Given that we introduced the \(I^2\) statistics we can derive a \(\lambda_0\) based in \(I^2\).
-Schmidt & Hunter (2014) proposed that when \(\tilde{v}\) is at least 75% of total variance \(\tilde{v} + \tau^2\) thus \(\tau^2\) could be considered neglegible.
-This corresponds to a \(I^2 = 25%\) and a ratio \(\frac{\tau^2}{\tilde{v}} = 1/3\) thus \(\lambda_0 = \frac{(k - 1)}{3}\) can be considered a neglegible heterogeneity
+Having introduced the \(I^2\) statistic, we can derive a \(\lambda_0\) based on \(I^2\).
+Schmidt & Hunter (2014) proposed that when \(\tilde{v}\) is at least 75% of the total variance \(\tilde{v} + \tau^2\), \(\tau^2\) can be considered to be negligible.
+This corresponds to a \(I^2 = 25%\) and a ratio \(\frac{\tau^2}{\tilde{v}} = 1/3\).
+Hence, \(\lambda_0 = \frac{(R - 1)}{3}\) can be considered to be a negligible amount of heterogeneity.

 k <- 100